[ back to Tom 7 Radar ]

 I did work on new projects, of course.
 Not much to share about those, though.
 Both of the active ones are of the sort that "this might not work at all," which is kind of thrilling, but also kind of bad for me.
 So I need to balance it with some things that can definitely succeed but still scratch the project itch, like "make a nice CAD model of this thing even though a napkin sketch would suffice," or "do performance optimization on this library even though it doesn't need to be fast."

-Category: videos (3 comments — a year ago) [ comment ]
+Category: videos (3 comments — almost 2 years ago) [ comment ]

 I